bluebanquise/bluebanquise/roles/core/audit_system/readme.rst

 Instructions
 ^^^^^^^^^^^^

-Since the auditd manage sensitive data, you need to set the variable forward_audit_logs to true to sent audit logs to the rsyslog server.
+Since the auditd manage sensitive data, you need to set the variable audit_system_forward_audit_logs to true to send audit logs to the rsyslog server.

 Files: